Sete Gibernau: Honda (2003–2005)

-At the following three rounds - the Qatar, Australian and Turkish grands prix - Gibernau only scored two fifth and one fourth place, despite claiming pole at the Turkish race.
+At Qatar Sete led for most of the race, but he finished only fifth after he went off track with five laps to go.
+At the following two rounds - Australian and Turkish grands prix, Gibernau only scored fifth and fourth place, despite claiming pole at the Turkish race and leading early in the race before going off the track.

 At the final round in Valencia, Gibernau took his fifth and final pole of the season when Rossi only managed to qualify in fifteenth place after a high-speed incident on Saturday.
 On Sunday, Gibernau had a poor getaway and was relegated to fourth as the lights went out, before retaking third from Carlos Checa at the following left-hand hairpin.
 Afterwards, Melandri, Hayden and Gibernau started to move away from fourth-place Biaggi, until Gibernau's engine broke down in a cloud of white smoke and he was forced to retire on lap four.
-All he could do was park the bike, stare at it with his arms crossed and then crouch with his head in his hands as he wondered, once again, what might have been.

 Gibernau finished seventh in the championship with 150 points, 217 points behind the champion Valentino Rossi.
+Despite not winning single race, he won BMW Best Qualifier Award.